About Lockheed Martin Aircraft Center

 Sales and Marketing

 With a change in presidential administrations, the US federal government has been more open to defense contractors like Lockheed Martin.
-The company is active in the nation’s capital with its representatives visiting elected and military officials to get its name on government contracts.
+The company is active in the nation's capital with its representatives visiting elected and military officials to get its name on government contracts.
+Lockheed is focused on capitalizing on its successful F-35 fighter jet program and investing in innovative new technologies to drive growth.

 Brothers Allan and Malcolm Loughead (pronounced "Lockheed") started their first aviation venture, the Alco Hydro-Aeroplane Company, in 1912.
 Alco's first product, the Model G floatplane, didn't sell.
 In 1916 the brothers relocated from Santa Barbara to San Francisco and formed the Loughead Aircraft Manufacturing Company.
 That company's first product, the F-1 seaplane, made a successful debut in early 1918, but the end of WWI effectively ended the potential market for the F-1.
 Loughead Aircraft went bankrupt in 1921.